-Continuity is an essential part of a successful athletic program, and in his first 23 seasons at the helm of Kansas soccer, head coach Mark Francis has brought just that.
+Continuity is an essential part of a successful athletic program, and in his first 24 seasons at the helm of Kansas soccer, head coach Mark Francis has brought just that.
 In 2023, Francis will be entering his 25th season leading the program.

 Francis’ résumé is extensive, as he has coached and played at nearly all levels of the game.
 Francis worked his way up through the head coaching ranks wearing a whistle at the high school, junior college, Division I and professional levels.
 As a player, Francis was a three-time All-American at SMU and spent 10 seasons playing professionally in the APSL, the NPSL and the USISL.